top of page

 Because at one point she was that patient…

-Since she was young, Zen has been burdened by the impact of chronic diseases including Fibromyalgia, Endometriosis, PCOS, and pre-diabetes.
+For several years Zen has been burdened by the impact of chronic diseases including Fibromyalgia, Endometriosis, PCOS, and diabetes.
 In addition to the physical effects of the diseases, she also faced challenges navigating a healthcare system that is single-diseased focused.
 It was an overwhelming time seeing different specialists and juggling treatments that seemed to contradict each other.

 Meanwhile, she felt lost and alone in her illness.